Eventhings/ml-api-eventhings/README.md

 </p>
 In the ever-evolving landscape of event planning, Eventh!ngs emerges as a revolutionary solution, meticulously designed to simplify the intricate process of organizing events.
 The project’s Executive Summary encapsulates its core essence — a potent fusion of advanced technologies and user-centric design to redefine the event organization paradigm.

-This repository is for the Machine Learning services used for Eventh!ngs Product Capstone Project
+This repository is for the Machine Learning services used for Eventh!ngs Product Capstone Project.

 ## Team Members
 - M296BSX0246 - Arsya Amalia Ristias - Universitas Pembangunan Nasional Veteran Jawa Timur - Machine Learning - [Active]